Painting With Watercolors

 Before the rocks dry, get a damp brush and soften their edges here and there at their bases.
 This will help anchor them to the sand and not make them look like they were stuck on as an afterthought.

-Birds in the sky can also be used to add interest if the sky is looking a bit too plane and open.
+Birds in the sky can also be used to add interest if the sky is looking a bit too plain and open.

 The birds on the wet sand are painted by first putting a little flick of paint to represent a bird.
 Then under each bird, leave a little gap (for their legs which are too thin to show) and then place a little dab of the same colored paint underneath.
 You then get your finger and touch this dab and drag in down the page to create a little dry brush (with your finger) stroke under each bird – this should read like the birds reflection.